Arbitrium-Studios/Open-Fantasy/README.md

 ## - If you would no longer like to be associated with Open-Fantasy, please notify Gracie (THE PLAYER ZERO#3876) on the PLAYER ZER0 STUDIOS Discord server.

+## If you would like to use Open-Fantasy as your own source code, go right ahead!
+This was always my intention!

 [discordImg]: https://img.shields.io/badge/Discord-PLAYER%20ZER0%20STUDIOS-7289DA?logo=discord&logoWidth=18&colorB=7289DA&style=for-the-badge

 [discordLink]: https://discord.gg/9fgW8jAaf6